Efficient Fulfillment of Complex Transparency Requirements under RTS 27/28

 • Implementation of efficient publication mechanisms according to regulatory requirements

-• Establishment of robust data quality and validation mechanisms
+• Establishment of solid data quality and validation mechanisms

 We support securities firms in the efficient implementation of all RTS 28 reporting obligations for best execution.